 Strategic Information is one of the organizational components of the new national strategy.
 Such information will include a more detailed and objective assessment of social factors that contribute to vulnerability.
-This will provide a more informed and compelling basis for advocacy and building commitment to HIV strategy.
+This will provide a more informed and compelling basis on which to build commitment to HIV strategy.